-Print volume is one of the most important factors to consider when shopping for a new printer but why?
+Print volume is one of the most important factors to consider when shopping for a new printer, but why?
 What does it even mean?

-We’re going to make sure you’re equipped with all the information you need so that the next time you purchase an office printer, it will be one that can meet your print volume and last for a long time.
+We'll make sure you're equipped with all the information you need so that the next time you purchase an office printer, it will be one that can meet your print volume and last for a long time.

 So, let’s get into the article, starting with what print volume means before discussing its importance and how to check your current volume.